 What Are ESD Garments Made of?

-At Bennett & Bennett, our jackets and lab coats are made with a combination of carbon with polyester fabric or a cotton-polyester blend.
+At Bennett & Bennett, our jackets and lab coats are made with a combination of carbon and polyester fabric or a cotton-polyester blend.
 Commonly, the fabrics are described with a percentage.

 For example, our 8812 series of garments is comprised of 88% polyester and 12% carbon.
 We also feature a more robust series of polyester garments known as our 8900 series, and our 5049 premium series, comprised of a cotton and polyester blend.
 Your choice of fabric will be determined by the level of operator comfort and required ESD performance.